chuacw/web3-ronin-provider/docs/md/classes/Param.md

 > **limitParam**(`limit`): [`Param`](Param.md)

-Updates this instance to include the given limit
+Updates this instance to include the given limit and return the instance

 #### Parameters